luka-stanisic/dev-harbor/content/english/_index.md

     - title : "Custom software development"
       images:
       - "images/custom-software.svg"
-      content : "We are your one-stop-shop for the complete custom software development lifecycle.<br><br> We take care of design, development, and consultancy to develop bespoke software solutions for businesses around the world.<br><br> If you want to take your brand to the next level, custom software designed specifically for your organization is one of the smartest ways to do it.
-It’s yours alone, and no one else has anything like it."
+      content : "We provide custom software development services that meet the needs of businesses worldwide.
+Our end-to-end solutions cover design, development, and consultancy.<br><br> We work with you to create a unique system that meets your specific requirements and helps you achieve your objectives.<br><br> Our goal is to provide you with high-quality, user-friendly software that optimizes your operations and fits your budget."
       button:
         enable : false